franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

 Detection settings
 ------------------

+In the detection section of each Alyvix Finder, you can select 2 detection modes: *Appeared* and *Disappeared*.
+When the keyword will be executed, these modes affect the way Alyvix will detect the keyword (i.e. the visual elements of transaction) and report its performances.

+    .. image:: pictures/ride_11c_alyvix_2-4-1_gui_detection.png

-Three are the detection modes.
-‘Wait’ means Alyvix continuously tries and retries to detect the graphic elements on screen at a certain pace (by default this period is 2.5s, but it is customizable thanks to the basic keywords Alyvix Config and Set Alyvix Info).
+Selecting **Appeared**, Alyvix continuously tries and retries to detect the graphic elements on screen at a certain pace (by default this period is 2.5s, but it is customizable thanks to the system keywords Alyvix Config and Set Alyvix Info).
 That continues until the ‘Timeout’ threshold will be reached: if the ‘Exception’ option is ticked, then the keyword breaks the test case, otherwise it returns False and lets the test to proceed.
 The latter option is useful in case of transactions that not always happen (e.g. to manage popups).

-‘Wait Disappear’ allows to detect the disappearance of graphic elements of screen (e.g. disappearance of an hourglass icon at the end of a loading).
+Selecting **Disappeared**, allows to detect the disappearance of graphic elements of screen (e.g. disappearance of an hourglass icon at the end of a loading).

 Finally, the ‘Performance Data’ tab shows the performance settings.
 First, the ‘Enable Performance’ check box to enable or to disable the performance measurement: for example, in case of automation transactions, that are defined to reach the interesting parts of user flows, we do not care about performances.
 Second, in the two text boxes we can set the amount of seconds of Warning and Critical thresholds.

-    .. image:: pictures/ride_11c_alyvix_2-4-1_gui_detection.png

 .. _visual_keywords-interaction_settings: